Color Spotlight: Indian Red (PR101)

 Winsor & Newton Opaque PR101 comparison: Venetian Red, Indian Red, Caput Mortuum Violet.
 (DV Indian Red shown at the bottom for comparison)

 I think Winsor & Newton tends to be a bit warm across the board compared to other brands, with DS and DV Indian Reds falling somewhere between WN Indian Red and WN Caput Mortuum in hue.
-DS Venetian Red is almost a dead ringer for WN Indian Red.
+DS Venetian Red is almost the same hue as WN Indian Red.

 Comparison to Other Brands